 1. Urinate before and after sex

 If you consult a urology doctor, this is one of the things you will be advised to do to prevent a urinary tract infection.
 Note that sexual activity allows bacteria to get into the urethra.
-To reduce this risk, it is advisable to always urinate before and after sexual intercourse.
+To reduce this risk, it is advisable to urinate before and after sexual intercourse constantly.

-This will go a long way in flushing out bacteria that has the potential to cause a UTI.
+This will go a long way in flushing out bacteria that can cause a UTI.
 In addition, ensure you keep the genital area clean before and after sex to get rid of bacteria.

-Drinking a lot of water is a solution to many issues, including the prevention of UTI.
+Drinking a lot of water is a solution to many issues, including preventing UTI.
 Talking lots of fluids throughout the day will support flushing out bacteria.
 Note that the more fluids you take, the more frequently you will urinate.
 This means that if there is looming bacteria at any point, it will be flushed out.

 Try to drink a couple of glasses per day, and you will keep UTI at bay.
 Other sources of fluids are also acceptable.
 For instance, you can drink smoothies or fresh fruit juices.